-In Texas, Interstate 27 is not an original Interstate highway, but it was approved by the Federal Highway Administration on December 12, 1968.
-Approval by the Texas State Highway Commission followed on February 1, 1969.
-The last segment of Interstate 27 (from 19th Street to 54th Street in Lubbock) was completed and opened to traffic on September 3, 1992.1,2
+Interstate 27 was not an original Interstate highway.
+It was approved by the Federal Highway Administration on December 12, 1968.
+Approval by the Texas State Highway Commission followed on February 1, 1969.3 The last segment of Interstate 27 (from 19th Street to 54th Street in Lubbock) opened to traffic on September 3, 1992.4,5

-The turbine interchange where Interstates 27 and 40 meet south of Downtown Amarillo was reconfigured during a $33 million, three-year project completed in 2001.
+The turbine interchange where IH 27 and IH 40 meet south of Downtown Amarillo was reconfigured during a $33 million, three-year project completed in 2001.